 We live an averaged 30 min direct public transport journey away from DC1's grammar and that's enough - particularly in the winter months when it will be dark before children get home.
 If there's a bus/train breakdown/accident/cancellation (not very frequent but usually once/twice a term incidents) it's still too far to walk, so the likelihood of lateness is very likely!!

+That is a dreadful, dreadful journey.
 How did you get there when you visited?

 "However, if your DS is very bright AND motivated he will do really well whichever grammar school he goes to. " and in fact, will do well at reasonable Comp.
 Travelling takes it out of them, and eats into the evenings when they have homework etc.

 Have your son passed the ST olaves stage 1?
 There is not much difference in results between Wilsons and stolaves.
 Stolaves GCSE results were higher than Wilsons this year.
 If you are looking for league table rank, st olaves will be top of Wilsons this year.
 Your other good options will be Beth grammar and Dartford grammar.
 As others said, bright child will do better at any school.
 Good Luck